 By contesting the ticket, you should receive a date to appear in traffic court.
 The police officer issuing the ticket must also appear.
 After making your case and presenting as much evidence as possible, a judge will determine whether the parking ticket is warranted.

-What Happens if You Don’t Pay a Parking Ticket?
+What Happens If You Don’t Pay a Parking Ticket?

 In addition, your state’s Department of Motor Vehicles may not renew your registration or your license if you have outstanding parking tickets.
-Fail to pay the fine, and you could end up driving illegally due to license suspension.
-If you are stopped or get involved in an accident, you face possible arrest for unlicensed driving, and your car insurance may not cover you.
+Fail to pay the fine, and you could end up driving illegally due to a license suspension.
+If you are stopped or get involved in an accident, you could face arrest for unlicensed driving, and your car insurance may not cover you.

 Public vs. Private Parking Citations

-Keep in mind that only those parking tickets issued by law enforcement affect your driving record.
+Keep in mind that only parking tickets issued by law enforcement affect your driving record.
 Some private entities, such as shopping malls, may issue parking tickets for infractions, but these do not end up on your driving record.
 That does not mean you should ignore private parking violations.

 Private owners can do more than just prevent you from parking on their property in the future.
 If the private ticket is not paid, the bill is likely sent to a collection agency, again impacting your credit score.